wbsllc/website/_servicelist/1-training.md

 ---
 caption: #what displays in the portfolio grid:
   title: Training
-  desc: Providing training in Applied Behavior Analysis to providers of autism services and other related professions.
+  desc: Training in Applied Behavior Analysis for providers of autism services and other related professions.
   color: text-training

 #what displays when the item is clicked: